cark/clojure-cli-portable/README.md

 #### Requirements
 - a Linux computer or VM
 - a recent [Nim compiler](https://nim-lang.org/install_unix.html)
-- mingw-w64 required for cross compilation to windows
+- (optional) mingw-w64 required for cross compilation to windows
+- (optional) [NSIS](https://nsis.sourceforge.io/Main_Page) for cross-compilation of the windows installer

 #### Building
 First we need the official clojure-tools.